WKB eigenmode construction for analytic Toeplitz operators: Geometry of the WKB Ansatz

-As seen in the proof of Proposition \ref{prop:Hamilton-Jacobi-sol}, the critical manifold $\{v=\overline{v}=0\}$ is the stable manifold for the Hamiltonian flow of $\widetilde{f}$, so that each trajectory of the vector field above is repulsed from zero in a non-degenerate way; this concludes the first part of the proof.
+As seen in the proof of Proposition \ref{prop:Hamilton-Jacobi-sol}, the critical manifold $\{v_1(y,\overline{w})=\overline{v_2}(y,\overline{w})=0\}$ is the stable manifold for the Hamiltonian flow of $\widetilde{f}$, so that each trajectory of the vector field above is repulsed from zero in a non-degenerate way.

 {\bf Second step.}